justin2004/weblog/train_trees/README.md

 Near the end of [ArrayCast episode 121](https://www.youtube.com/watch?v=lBrczam-Dvk) there was a desire for feedback about binding strength of tacit expressions in APL.

 It was noted that sometimes it is hard "to see how far things reach."
-Operators have long left scope and functions have long right scope and perhaps the long right scope is more intuitive.
+Operators have long left scope and functions have long right scope and perhaps the long left scope is less intuitive.

-In Dyalog APL, I find that using train trees is more than sufficient.
+In Dyalog APL, I find that looking at train trees is more than sufficient for getting binding strength feedback.

 They are enabled with: